I-fahd/SOC-Analyst-Portfolio/SOC120_Phishing_Mail_Detected_Internal_to_Interna/readme.md

 **Status:** Closed

 **Description:**
-A phishing alert was triggered for an email sent between two internal employees (**John** to **Susie**).
-Investigation revealed that the email has not any attachment or url.
-So the phishing alert was false positive.
+A phishing alert was triggered for an internal email sent from **John** to **Susie** with the subject "Meeting."
+Upon investigation, it was confirmed that the email contained legitimate business communication and did not include any malicious attachments or URLs.
+The alert was triggered by keywords in the subject line but is confirmed as a **False Positive**.

 ---